frejanordsiek/hdf5storage/README.rst

 Installation
 ============

-This package will probably not work on Python < 2.7.
+This package only supports Python >= 2.6.

 This package requires the numpy and h5py (>= 2.1) packages.
 An optional dependency is the scipy package.